linuxha/RT68mx/README.md

 I grew up working with systems such as SWTPC and operating systems such as TSC FLEX, Microware's OS-9 and RT/68MX.
 It was a fun and interesting time.
 While today we have much more resource and better tools the past wasn't all that bad.
 Things were a lot more manual but the learning experience was what helped us to build what we have today.

+RT/68MX, RT/Edit and A/BASIC are software packages from Microware Systems Corporation, Copyright 1977.
+This package is an interesting environment in that it's designed to run on the embedded board and with a cheap cassette recorder.
+Since we're in computers, it's called a cassette drive.
+No matter what it's called it was a common and inexpensive, from $40-$100.
+Compared to a floppy drive which cost many times more, you just needed to learn to deal with the cassettes.
+But you have a development environment that reduced the cost significantly.

+These pages and files will attempt to put all the files and documents together so as to demonstrate what this development env was like.
+It is a much different development environment thatn we have today.
+But it was exciting to be pioneers.
+And it is an understatement to say that it's amazing to look back and see what we accomplished.

 # RT68/MX

 This version of RT68mx source code has been modified to specifically assemble properly with the asl macro assembler ([links below](#Source)).
 I've also taken the liberty to clean up and reformat the source.
 Sorry I understand why it was done but I've always hated the way the source code looked.